Explore our data

 The Microwave Radiometer (MWR) measures atmospheric water vapour which is used to correct the data received by the SRAL instrument.

-Sentinel-3 supports many applications including: measuring sea and lake surface topography; sea and land surface temperature; sea-ice and land ice elevation and ocean and land surface colour to support ocean forecasting systems, environmental monitoring and climate monitoring.
-It is also used for air quality and wildfire monitoring.
+Sentinel-3 data supports many applications including: measuring sea and lake surface topography; sea and land surface temperature; sea-ice and land ice elevation and ocean and land surface colour to support ocean forecasting systems, environmental monitoring and climate monitoring.
+It is also used for monitoring atmospheric composition, clouds and wildfires or gas flares.